MarktW86/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Register-AzureRmResourceProvider.md

 ```

 ### -ApiVersion
-Specifies the API version that is supported by the resource Provider.
+Specifies the API version that is supported by the resource provider.
 You can specify a different version than the default version.

 ```yaml